amberbiology/scribl/README.md

 examples of use of the API.
 In addition, more details can be found in the main documentation.

+## Copyright and license

+scribl is Copyright (C) 2023.
+Amber Biology LLC

+scribl is distributed under the terms of [AGPL-3.0 license](LICENSE)

 ## Acknowledgements

 The development of the scribl platform was made possible by the